peril-app/peril-app-server/README.md

 ## How do I build the server?

-1.] `git clone https://github.com/peril-app/peril-app-server && cd peril-app-server/src`
+1.] `git clone https://github.com/peril-app/peril-app-server && cd peril-app-server`

 2.] `sudo ./setup.sh` (sit back, as this may take a little while since you are building everything from source!)

 ## How do I run the server (pre-release version)?

 1.]
-After building the server, run `./peril-app-server` in the `src` directory.
+After building the server, cd to `src` and run `./peril-app-server` in the `src` directory.
 Do not use `sudo` to run the server, as it is not required.

 ## Included libraries